Tensors, Gaussians and the Alexander Polynomial

 \begin{propdef} Let $T = e^{ht}$.
-The triple $\mathscr{A} = (A_{1}(\bk),\mathbf{R} = \varphi(M),1)$ with
+The triple $\mathscr{A} = (A_{1}(\bk),R = \varphi(M),T^{-1})$ with

-is an XC-algebra. \end{propdef} \begin{proof} Since the balancing element in the triple $\mathcal{A}$ is trivial, it is obvious that the first four properties of XC-algebras hold.
-For the last equality, we make use of Proposition \ref{pro:phipsi}.
-Since $R_{12}, R_{13},R_{23} \in \mathcal{A}_{1}(\bk)^{\otimes 3}$, we write
+is an XC-algebra. \end{propdef} \begin{proof} Since the balancing element in the triple $\mathcal{A}$ is a scalar, it is obvious that the first property of XC-algebras holds.
+For the second property we use Theorem \ref{thm:contraction} and \ref{thm:multiplication}.
+We find